Rapid (San Diego): Rapid 201/202/204 (SuperLoop)

 On September 6, 2015, the MTS SuperLoop (Routes 201, 202 and 204) were incorporated into the network.
 MTS markets the routes as a sub-brand called SuperLoop Rapid.

-Routes 201 (counter-clockwise) and 202 (clockwise) connect UC San Diego and Westfield UTC on a loop that passes through La Jolla Village, north University City, and the Jacobs Medical Center complex, while Route 204 serves the office parks and apartment complexes due east of UTC in a clockwise loop.
+Rapid 201 (counter-clockwise) and 202 (clockwise) connect UC San Diego and Westfield UTC on a loop that passes through La Jolla Village, north University City, and the Jacobs Medical Center complex, while Rapid 204 serves the office parks and apartment complexes due east of UTC in a clockwise loop.
 In addition, it inherited the 12 Gas-Electric Hybrid buses that originally provided the service.
-These buses were re-vinyled into the Rapid livery, and also began serving Route 237 in addition to their native SuperLoop routes.
+These buses were re-vinyled into the Rapid livery, and also began serving Rapid 237 in addition to their native SuperLoop routes.
 In April 2018, these buses were retired from service and replaced by re-vinyled C40LF buses from the Mainline fleet.

-Route 215 (Mid-City Rapid)
+Rapid 215 (Mid-City Rapid)

-Mid-City Rapid (Route 215) operates between San Diego State University (SDSU), City Heights, Normal Heights, North Park, Balboa Park, and Downtown San Diego.
+The Mid-City Rapid (Rapid 215) operates between San Diego State University (SDSU), City Heights, Normal Heights, North Park, Balboa Park, and Downtown San Diego.
 The 10 mi route follows El Cajon and Park boulevards.
 Service began on October 12, 2014, following about a year of construction that included new shelters, street modifications, and improvements along the corridor.
-The route connects with other Rapid services, including routes 235 and 237, at the Boulevard Transit Plaza, and terminates at the SDSU Transit Center.
+The route connects with other Rapid services, including Rapid 235 and 237, at the Boulevard Transit Plaza, and terminates at the SDSU Transit Center.
 While it was intended to reduce travel times on a heavily used transit corridor, the service has been limited by traffic congestion, particularly during peak periods, and by the absence of continuous dedicated bus lanes.

 Rapid 215 operates with a mix of side-running stations along El Cajon, center-running stations on the north end of Park (Howard and University), and uses existing bus stops on the south end of Park (San Diego Zoo and Naval Medical Center).
 In Downtown San Diego, it reuses Rapid stations already in place.
 The line was originally proposed to have a dedicated bus lane from end-to-end, but became business access and transit lanes along El Cajon and were eliminated in some places due to opposition from community groups, mostly representing business owners.